Advanced Facilitation TrainingSKILLS FOR DEEPLY TRANSFORMATIVE GROUP WORK

 Jane is a dynamic, trustworthy and experienced facilitator.
 She has over twenty years experience as a facilitator in the public, private and not for profit sectors.
 Over the past ten years Jane has facilitated training and development for the NSW State Public Service, the non-government sector and the Australian Federal Public Service.

 In her role as a Director of Adaptive Leadership Australia, Jane trains and mentors leadership practitioners who are working to create better leadership for a better Australia.
 Jane was the facilitator and one of the architects of the Lost Conversations Group, co-authoring the book Lost Conversations: Finding New Ways for Black and White Australians to Lead Together.

 Jane has continued her passion for this work as an Associate of Collaboration for Impact where she is a facilitator specializing in Deep Collaboration between First Nation Peoples and Other Australians.

 Jane’s qualifications include a Doctorate in Clinical Psychology, a Bachelor of Social Work, a Graduate Diploma in Education and a Diploma of Traditional Chinese Medicine.
-She is an Accredited Coach (with the International Coaching Federation), Process Work Diplomate, accredited Deep Democracy facilitator, member of the International Association of Process Oriented Psychology, and a founding member and the Director of Training of ANZPOP.
+She is an Accredited Coach (with the International Coaching Federation), Process Work Diplomate, accredited Deep Democracy facilitator, member of the International Association of Process Oriented Psychology, and a founding member of ANZPOP.

 Beck is a Facilitator, Coach, Psychotherapist and Consultant with a background in Theatre and Community Cultural Development based in Newcastle, NSW.
 She has worked in the social change space for the past 19 years, with seven years in the mental health and homelessness sectors.